 These edits are applied to claims submitted to DME MACs.
 (At this time, this file will include HCPCS A-B and E-V codes in addition to HCPCS codes under the DME MAC jurisdiction.)

 Facility Outpatient MUEs

 These edits are applied to all claims for TOB 13X, 14X, and Critical Access Hospitals (CAHs) [85X].

 The “National Correct Coding Initiative Policy Manual for Medicare Services” is available as a reference tool for correct coding and to explain the rationale for NCCI edits.
 Each chapter corresponds to a separate section of the “CPT Manual,” except Chapter 1, which contains general correct coding policies; Chapter 12, which addresses HCPCS Level 2 codes; and Chapter 13, which addresses Category III CPT codes.
 Each chapter is subdivided by subject to allow easier access to a particular code or group of codes.

 The NCCI manual is available as a compressed (zipped) set of PDF documents on the National Correct Coding Initiative Edits webpage on the CMS website.
 To download or access the manual go to https://www.cms.gov/Medicare/Coding/NationalCorrectCodInitEd/index.html on the CMS website.

 As we’ve already seen above, medical billing for Medicare is a challenging task with all the updates in the billing and coding sections.
-It becomes really difficult to pay attention to your practice as well as on your practice’s medical billing.
-Medical Billing and Coding company like MedicalBillersandCoders (MBC) can take your burden of medical billing and coding.
+It becomes really difficult to pay attention to your practice as well as to your practice’s medical billing.
+Medical Billing and Coding companies like MedicalBillersandCoders (MBC) can take your burden of medical billing and coding.
 Our staff is constantly trained with all the billing updates making your that you will get your payment on time; every time.
 To know more about our medical billing and coding services you can call us at 888-357-3226 or write to us at firstname.lastname@example.org